harness/developer-hub/docs/code-repository/work-in-repos/branch.md

 You can [create a pull request (PR)](../pull-requests/create-pr.md) by comparing branches.

 1. When viewing a repository in Harness Code, go to **Branches**.
-2. On the list of branches, locate the **Compare branch**.
+2. On the list of branches, locate your *compare branch*.
 This is the branch that you want to merge into your base branch (or another branch).
 3. Select **More options** (&vellip;) next to the compare branch, and select **Compare**.
 4. Enter a PR **Title** and optional **Description**.
 5. Select **Create pull request**.